Timeless mortgage Q&A: “How to pay off the mortgage early?”

-But if there’s a wider spread on your current mortgage rate and the refinance rate, it could make a lot of sense to shorten the term with little or no monthly payment pressure.
+But if there’s a wider spread on your existing mortgage rate and the current rate you qualify for, it could make a lot of sense to shorten the term with little or no monthly payment pressure.

 Finally, you could leave your mortgage intact and just make larger monthly payments (toward principal), or look into biweekly mortgage payments.